Et43/viewql/README.md

    - Direct run: http://localhost:8080
    - Tomcat deployment: http://localhost:8080/viewql

-2. Test the setup by running a scan on a sample Java project
+2. Navigate to the diagnostics page and run a simple diagnostics scan to ensure everything is working.

 ## Common Issues